Seal of the People's Government of the People's Republic of China

-The Seal of the Central People's Government of the People's Republic of China (中华人民共和国中央人民政府之印), or the Founding Seal (开国大印), was the national seal of People's Republic of China from 1949 to 1959.
-It is not in use anymore, and is kept in the National Museum of China.
+The Seal of the Central People's Government of the People's Republic of China (中华人民共和国中央人民政府之印), or the Founding Seal (开国大印), was the national seal of the People's Republic of China from 1949 to 1959.
+It is no longer in use, and is kept in the National Museum of China.

 The seal was designed by Zhang Yuecheng.
 Earlier in 1949, Zhang Yuecheng would carve the seals for Zhou Enlai and Zhu De, and the seal of the Beijing Municipal People's Government.
 Zhang Yuecheng was recommended by Qi Yanming to design "The Seal of the Central Government of the People's Republic of China".
 Zhang then submitted four different designs with four different typefaces for the print of the seal, these were made in the clerical script, the Song, Han seal, and Qin seal.
 After these designs were finalised, Chairman Mao Zedong selected the design with Song.